Four Points by Sheraton Brisbane

 The Four Points by Sheraton Brisbane is a hotel tower located at 99 Mary Street in Brisbane, Australia.

+Location

 The 33-storey, 107 m skyscraper is located in the heart of the Brisbane central business district adjacent to the Botanic Gardens and the Parliament House.

+Facilities

 The hotel tower includes 246 rooms of average size of 27 square metres.
 The hotel facilities include a restaurant, a cafe bar and 200 square metres of function space.

+Management and construction

 The hotel is managed by the Felicity Hotels group under the international hotel brand Four Points by Sheraton.

 The hotel was completed in early March 2014.